 Advance-Warning Crossing Beacons

-Advance-warning beacons are being installed for the Quayside rail crossings to alert approaching traffic of an incoming/passing train.
+Advance-warning beacons have been installed for the Quayside and Downtown area rail crossings to alert approaching traffic of an incoming/passing train.

 What do the beacons look like and how do they work?